Leaning in to Avoid the AgileFall

 Why Agile Transformation Success Is Not Just About Agile Certifications

-In summary, “Leaning In, to Avoid the AgileFall” aims to help teams shift their mind set towards Agile thinking, as I have found that this is the missing lynchpin to achieving successful implementations and sustained Agile practices.
-Trust me, once you understand how to THINK Agile, it becomes 100 times easier to BE Agile.
-This my friends, is what can’t be taught through an Agile “certification”.
+In summary, ‘Leaning In, to Avoid the AgileFall’ aims to shift teams’ mindset towards Agile thinking, recognizing it as the missing lynchpin for successful implementations and sustained Agile practices.
+Understanding how to THINK Agile makes it 100 times easier to BE Agile, a crucial insight that cannot be imparted through a mere Agile ‘certification.’

 Who Should Read It